segmentio/segment-docs/src/unify/profiles-sync/tables.md

 ### The user_identifiers table

-The `user_identifiers` table contains all external id values that map to a profile which is represented by the `canonical_segment_id`.
+The `user_identifiers` table contains all external ID values that map to a profile, which is represented by the `canonical_segment_id`.

 With the `user_identifiers` table:
 - There's one row per identifier associated with the profile.
 This view has a fixed schema.
-- As new identifiers are added to a profile, new rows are added to the view.
+- As new identifiers are added to a profile, new rows are added to the table.

 When a merge occurs:
 1. Segment deletes the **merge from** profile in the view, along with all associated identifiers.
-2. Segment updates the **merge to** profile with the identifiers that previously belonged to the **merge to** profile.
+2. Segment updates the **merge to** profile with the identifiers that belonged to the **merge from**, or previously deleted profile.

 This table has the following columns: